tishachaudhari3-sudo/Task1/README.md

  Task 1 of the Data Science Internship at Prodigy Infotech.In this task , I have performed Exploratory Data Analysis(EDA) on a data set provided focusing on creating a visualization to represent the distribution of a categorical pr countinous varibale.

 # Dataset
-The dataset used for this task is world_population_dataset.
+The dataset used for this task is worldpopulationdatset.csv.
 This dataset contains records of population from the year 2001 to 2022.

 # Tools and Libraries used
 Jupyter Notebook
 Pandas
 Numpy
 Matplotlip & seaborn for visualization